 Our plans are available in US Dollars, Pound Sterling and Euros.
 Please contact us if you would like a Pound Sterling or Euro healthcare plan.

 If you decide to cancel after this period and no claims were made, we will arrange a pro-rata refund of premium paid minus an administration fee.
-Please find further details on the Key Facts or policy documents.
+Please find further details on the Plan Overview or policy documents.

 For USA or Canadian nationals who return to their home countries for a period of more than 3 months, your cover will cease with effect from the date of your return.

-We also offer medical history disregarded (MHD) underwriting for groups larger than 100.
+We also offer medical history disregarded (MHD) underwriting for groups depending on size and history.
 Please contact us for a quotation about this.

 - Small Business Insurance